 Do you find more and more of your spa and massage practice clients are describing their skin as sensitive?
 It’s not surprising since everyone seems to be more aware of skin reactions these days, whether to external factors – sun, workplace conditions, household detergents, fragrances, pollens, and more – or internal conditions such as health issues, diet, and medications, and stress.

-Whatever the reason, for the well-being of your clients, you need to ask questions to find out if they are aware of any skin allergies.
-Since some clients may not recognize a skin reaction as an allergy, Massage Magazine suggests you ask questions such as “Have you ever developed a skin rash, swelling or redness after using a skin lotion, bath gel or soap?”
-You also can ask, “Do any fragrances or smells make you sneeze, cough or have runny eyes or nose.”
+Whatever the reason, for your clients' well-being, you need to ask questions to find out if they are aware of any skin allergies.
+Since some clients may not recognize a skin reaction as an allergy, Massage Magazine suggests you ask questions such as “Have you ever developed a skin rash, swelling, or redness after using a skin lotion, bath gel, or soap?”
+You also can ask, “Do any fragrances or smells make you sneeze, cough, or have runny eyes or nose.”
 It’s also a good idea to ask clients about products they use at home to help you identify exactly what may be causing the problem.
 Don’t limit your questions to new clients.
-On an ongoing basis, checking in with ongoing clients to find out about their skin sensitivities and allergies is advised.
+On an ongoing basis, checking in with ongoing clients to find out their skin sensitivities and allergies is advised.

 Massage Magazine points to some other things to keep in mind about clients and sensitive skin as you are choosing products to use:

 Nut allergies are common: Nut allergies are very common and the protein in them can cause the same reaction in the skin.